oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-group-policy-to-enable-hibernate-option/rule.md

 ---

-Group Policy is a fast and effective way to configure Hibernate on multiple PC's ​To enable Hibernate option in Group Policy open up Group Policy Management.
+Group Policy is a fast and effective way to configure Hibernate on multiple PC's To enable Hibernate option in Group Policy open up Group Policy Management.

 1. Create a new Group Policy Object and name it "EnableHibernate"